 - Open educational practices (OEP) refer to the distinctive practices and processes which support the use and reuse of open educational resources (OER) at educational institutions.

 Note: In this learning pathway you are not required to study each dimension of openness in detail.
-Scan the sub-pages of this learning pathway to select one dimension for further investigation.
+Scan the sub-pages of this learning pathway to select only ONE dimension for further investigation.

 On successful completion of this learning pathway you will be able to: